meteor-useraccounts/meteor/packages/identity-login-method/README.md

 ### `Identity.loginMethod.establishWith(func, arg1, arg2, ..., [callback])`

 Call `func` but cause it to establish an identity (create or authenticate) whenever it would have created or logged a user into an account.
-The `arg*`` arguments are passed to `func`, along with a final argument that is a function that must be called (with parameters `error` and `result`) if the login method initiated by `func` completes in the same javascript virtual machine.
+The `arg*` arguments are passed to `func`, along with a final argument that is a function that must be called (with parameters `error` and `result`) if the login method initiated by `func` completes in the same javascript virtual machine.
 That function will call `Identity.fireAttemptCompletion` and then call the `callback` function (with the same parameters) if one is provided.
+Note that `callback` should not call `Identity.fireAttemptCompletion` because `establishWith` will have already done that.
 If the page is reloaded due to an oauth redirect flow, `Identity.fireAttemptCompletion` will be called at the end of that flow.
 Between the time that `func` is called and the time that `Identity.fireAttemptCompletion` is called, all calls to server-side login methods on the default connection that would normally cause the creation of an account (i.e. cause the `Accounts.validateNewUser` callbacks to run) or a login attempt (i.e. `Accounts.validateLoginAttempt` callbacks to run), will neither